attack-monkey/Lean-Functional-Typescript/README.md

 ## Chaining vs Piping

-It is common to see functional libraries provide classes that 'lift' values to provide methods that then work on the value or collection of values inside.
+It is common to see functional libraries provide classes that 'lift' values to provide methods that then work on the value or collection of values inside...

 ```typescript